K2: Geographical setting

 K2 lies in the northwestern Karakoram Range.
 It is located in the Baltistan region of Gilgit–Baltistan, Pakistan, and the Taxkorgan Tajik Autonomous County of Xinjiang, China.
 The Tarim sedimentary basin borders the range on the north and the Lesser Himalayas on the south.
 Melt waters from glaciers, such as those south and east of K2, feed agriculture in the valleys and contribute significantly to the regional fresh-water supply.

 K2 is ranked 22nd by topographic prominence, a measure of a mountain's independent stature.
-It is a part of the same extended area of uplift (including the Karakoram, the Tibetan Plateau, and the Himalaya) as Mount Everest, and it is possible to follow a path from K2 to Everest that goes no lower than 4594 metres, at the Kora La on the Nepal/China border in the Mustang Lo.
+It is a part of the same extended area of uplift (including the Karakoram, the Tibetan Plateau, and the Himalayas) as Mount Everest, and it is possible to follow a path from K2 to Everest that goes no lower than 4594 metres, at the Kora La on the Nepal/China border in the Mustang Lo.
 Many other peaks far lower than K2 are more independent in this sense.
 It is, however, the most prominent peak within the Karakoram range.

 K2 is notable for its local relief as well as its total height.
 It stands over 3000 m above much of the glacial valley bottoms at its base.
 It is a consistently steep pyramid, dropping quickly in almost all directions.
 The north side is the steepest: there it rises over 3200 metres above the K2 (Qogir) Glacier in only 3000 metres of horizontal distance.
 In most directions, it achieves over 2800 metres of vertical relief in less than 4000 metres.

-A 1986 expedition led by George Wallerstein made an inaccurate measurement showing that K2 was taller than Mount Everest, and therefore the tallest mountain in the world.
+A 1986 expedition led by George Wallerstein made an inaccurate measurement showing that K2 was taller than Mount Everest, and therefore the tallest mountain on Earth.
 A corrected measurement was made in 1987, but by then the claim that K2 was the tallest mountain in the world had already made it into many news reports and reference works.